karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 - [ ] Task 1: Create a Dockerfile for your Java application
   - Create a new file named `Dockerfile` in the root directory of your Java application.
-  - **Choose a base image:**
-    - Use the `21-alpine3.19-jdk` base image for your Java application, which provides OpenJDK 21, the latest LTS release.

-  - **Copy the application files:**
-    - Use the `COPY` instruction in the Dockerfile to copy your Java application's JAR file and any necessary configuration files into the Docker image.
-    - Update the JAR file path to `./build/libs/docker-exercises-project-1.0-SNAPSHOT.jar`.
+  - Add the following content to the `Dockerfile`:
-    - Example:

     ```Dockerfile
+    # Use the official OpenJDK image as the base image
+    FROM openjdk:21-alpine3.19-jdk

+    # Set the working directory inside the container
+    WORKDIR /app

+    # Copy the application JAR file and properties file to the container
     COPY ./build/libs/docker-exercises-project-1.0-SNAPSHOT.jar app.jar
     COPY application.properties ./
-      ```

-  - **Set the working directory:**
-    - Use the `WORKDIR` instruction to set the working directory inside the container where your application will run.
-    - Example:

-      ```Dockerfile
-      WORKDIR /app
-      ```

-  - **Specify the command to run your application:**
-    - Use the `CMD` instruction to specify the command that should be executed when the container starts.
+    # Specify the command to run when the container starts
-    - Example:

-      ```Dockerfile
     CMD ["java", "-jar", "app.jar"]
     ```

-  - **Build the Docker image:**
-    - Open a terminal or command prompt and navigate to the directory containing your Dockerfile.
-    - Run the following command to build the Docker image:
+  - Explanation of each command in the Dockerfile:

-      ```bash
-      docker build -t your-java-app .
-      ```

-    - Replace `your-java-app` with a suitable name for your Java application's Docker image.
+    - `FROM openjdk:21-alpine3.19-jdk`: Specifies the base image for the container, which is the official OpenJDK image with version 21 and Alpine 3.19 as the underlying OS.
+    - `WORKDIR /app`: Sets the working directory inside the container to `/app`.
+Subsequent commands will be executed in this directory.
+    - `COPY ./build/libs/docker-exercises-project-1.0-SNAPSHOT.jar app.jar`: Copies the application JAR file from the host machine to the container, renaming it to `app.jar`.
+    - `COPY application.properties ./`: Copies the `application.properties` file from the host machine to the container's current directory.
+    - `CMD ["java", "-jar", "app.jar"]`: Specifies the command to run when the container starts, which is executing the Java application using the `java -jar app.jar` command.

-- [ ] Task 2: Update the Docker Compose file
+- [ ] Task 2: Update the Docker Compose file (`compose.yaml`)
-  - **Add your Java application as a new service:**
   - Open the existing `compose.yaml` file.
   - Add the following service configuration for your Java application:

     ```yaml
     app:
-        image: your-java-app
+      image: my-java-app
       restart: always
       ports:
         - "8080:8080"
       depends_on:
         - mysql-container
       env_file:
-          - app_credentials.env
+        - .env
       environment:
         DB_SERVER: mysql-container
         DB_PORT: 3306
     ```

-    - Replace `your-java-app` with the actual name of your Java application's Docker image.

-  - **Create an environment file for the Java application:**
-    - In the same directory as the `compose.yaml` file, create a new file named `app_credentials.env`.
-    - Open the `app_credentials.env` file in a text editor.
-    - Add the following lines to the file:

-      ```env
-      DB_NAME=your_database
-      DB_USER=your_username
-      DB_PWD=your_password
-      ```

-    - Replace `your_database`, `your_username`, and `your_password` with your actual database name, username, and password.

-  - **Secure the `app_credentials.env` file:**
-    - Add the `app_credentials.env` file to your `.gitignore` file to prevent it from being committed to version control.
-    - Restrict access permissions to the `app_credentials.env` file to protect sensitive information.

-  - **Update the `depends_on` section for phpMyAdmin:**
-    - In the `phpmyadmin-container` service, add `app` to the `depends_on` section to ensure that your Java application starts before phpMyAdmin.
-    - Update the `phpmyadmin-container` service configuration as follows:
+  - Update the `phpmyadmin-container` service configuration to include the `app` service in the `depends_on` section:

     ```yaml
     phpmyadmin-container:
       image: phpmyadmin:latest
       restart: always
       ports:
         - "8082:80"
       depends_on:
         - mysql-container
         - app
       environment:
         PMA_HOST: mysql-container
     ```

+- [ ] Task 3: Create an environment file (`.env`) for the application
+  - Create a new file named `.env` in the same directory as the `compose.yaml` file.
+  - Add the following lines to the `.env` file:

+    ```bash
+    DB_NAME=your_database_name
+    DB_USER=your_username
+    DB_PWD=your_password
+    ```

+  - Replace `your_database_name`, `your_username`, and `your_password` with your actual database name, username, and password.

+- [ ] Task 4: Build the Docker image for your Java application
+  - Open a terminal or command prompt and navigate to the directory containing your `Dockerfile`.
+  - Run the following command to build the Docker image:

+    ```bash
+    docker build -t java-app .
+    ```

+  - This command builds the Docker image using the instructions specified in the `Dockerfile`.
+The `-t` flag tags the image with the name `my-java-app`, and the `.` specifies the build context as the current directory.

-- [ ] Task 3: Start the application stack using Docker Compose
+- [ ] Task 5: Start the application stack using Docker Compose
-  - **Start the containers:**
   - Open a terminal or command prompt and navigate to the directory containing your updated `compose.yaml` file.
   - Run the following command to start all the containers defined in the Docker Compose file:

     ```bash
     docker compose up -d
     ```

+  - This command starts the containers in detached mode (`-d`), which means they run in the background.

-  - **Verify the containers are running:**
+- [ ] Task 6: Verify the containers are running
   - Run the following command to check the status of the containers:

     ```bash
     docker compose ps
     ```

+  - This command lists all the containers defined in the Docker Compose file and shows their current status.
   - Ensure that all the containers (Java app, MySQL, and phpMyAdmin) are listed and have the status "Up".

-- [ ] Task 4: Test the deployed application
+- [ ] Task 7: Test the deployed application
-  - **Access your Java application:**
-    - Open a web browser and visit `http://localhost:8080` (assuming your application runs on port 8080).
+  - Access your Java application by opening a web browser and visiting `http://localhost:8080`.
   - Verify that your Java application is accessible and functioning correctly.

-  - **Access phpMyAdmin:**
-    - Open a web browser and visit `http://localhost:8082` (assuming you haven't changed the port for phpMyAdmin).
+  - Access phpMyAdmin by opening a web browser and visiting `http://localhost:8082`.
   - Log in to phpMyAdmin using the MySQL credentials specified in the `db_credentials.env` file.
   - Verify that you can access and manage your application's database through the phpMyAdmin interface.

 ## Exercise 6